sudeeprp/default-coding/investment-benefits.md

 **Complexity** creeps in, usually seen as semantic-distance

-Long sentences with multiple ands and buts are difficult to read.
+Long sentences with multiple 'and' and 'but' are difficult to read.
 Similarly, long methods with a lot of loops and conditions are hard to understand.
 Cyclomatic complexity is a metric that effectively indicates the _minimum_ number of test cases required to check all flows in a function.